YoshiEnthusiast/AsepriteScripts/README.md

 ![Screenshot](SpriteMapMaker/Screenshot.png)

 # Amogusinator
-Hides amoguses in your sprite like people in r/place did
+Hides amoguses in your sprite like people in r/place did.

 ![Screenshot](Amogusinator/Screenshot.png)